askasys-code/mpv4all/README.md

 Also, change `gpu-api=vulkan` to `gpu-api=auto` if your hardware don't support Vulkan.

-Tested with a GTX 1060, Dolby Atmos driver for Windows 10 and an HDR10 monitor.
+Tested with a GTX 1060 and an HDR10 60Hz monitor.